timmaxw/metacompiler/docs/milestones.md

-1. Finish making TL interpreter support manipulating SL terms and types

-2. Add support for JS terms to interpreter (deps: 1)

-3. Support including SL files (deps: 1)

-4. Implement `use` and `infer` (deps: 2)
+1. Implement `use` and `infer`

+2. Support statements instead of just expressions

-5. Automatic verification
+3. Automatic verification